Search

 Why?

-You’ll learn the technique progressively and exactly how the old memory masters used to memorize entire books.
+You’ll learn the technique progressively and even discover how some of our ancestors used these techniques to memorize entire books.

-Back then, they had to carry entire books in their heads.
-Books were rare and expensive back then.
-And they were too heavy to carry on their backs.
+Back during the Renaissance, for example, society’s top autodidacts and polymaths basically had to carry entire books in their heads because books were rare and expensive back then.
 That’s why they needed the techniques you’re about to learn.

 And those techniques still work today.